radekkozak/letter/README.md

 ## Quick howto

-- Letter assumes your personal `feeds.opml` in rss folder.
-You can create it manually from example or just export your feeds from your preferred service (like Feedly or whatever).
-OPML is de-facto standard for importing and exporting RSS feeds so it should be relatively easy.
+- Letter assumes your personal `feeds.opml` or `feeds.txt` in rss folder.
+You can create either one manually or in case of OPML format you can also export your feeds from your preferred service (like Feedly or whatever).
+OPML is de-facto standard for importing and exporting RSS feeds in such services so it should be relatively easy.
+Default file is `feeds.txt`.

-### running automatically with Github Workflows
+### running full auto with Letter Template (easiest and preferred way)

-1. Fork this repository to your Github account
-2. [Create repository secret variables](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with keys as seen in `.env.example` file and values of your own
-3. Rename `letter.yml.example` to `letter.yml` to enable Github Workflow running *letter* every day
-4. (optionally) Change cron time settings in `letter.yml` to your liking.
-By default *letter* will run at 11am UTC.
+You can receive your daily readings with Letter automatically by using available [Letter Template](https://github.com/radekkozak/letter-template).
+Just click **"Use this template"** button, set up required env variables and you're good to go.
+You can also adjust template to your liking.

 ### running as Standalone on your server or local machine